dalenewman/JunkDrawer/README.md

 I called it Junk Drawer because allowing folks to import files directly into a database can create a mess.
-You may want to keep an eye on it, or put your Junk database on an isolated test server where it can do no harm.
+You may want to keep an eye on it, or put your Junk database on an isolated test server where it can't hurt anybody.

 ### Conclusion

-Once in place, Junk Drawer can empower your trusted friends to import their data into a Junk database and run ad-hoc queries until their heart&#39;s content.
+Once in place, Junk Drawer can empower your trusted friends to import their data into a Junk database and run ad-hoc queries until their heart's content.

-Of course there are going to be files that are so messed up, that JunkDrawer won't be able to make any sense of them.
+Of course, there are files that are so messed up that JunkDrawer won't be able import them.
 In that case, you'll have to resort to shouting, head-locks, and noogies (aka the import wizard).